 One tough little girl

-By the time 5-year-old Emily completes treatment for the second time, she will have undergone a total of 16 months of chemotherapy and 12 weeks of radiation therapy after being treated for cancer twice.
+5-year-old Emily underwent a total of 16 months of chemotherapy and 12 weeks of radiation therapy after being treated for cancer twice.

-Emily loves the camera, and it loves her.
-The baby of her family and the only girl, she doesn’t shy away from being the center of attention.
-Instead, she takes full advantage of the opportunity to shine.
+Emily loved the camera, and it loved her.
+The baby of her family and the only girl, she didn't shy away from being the center of attention.
+Instead, she took full advantage of the opportunity to shine.

-And while this little girl has plenty of grins, she also has grit.
-At 5 years old, she’s in the midst of her second cancer battle.
+And while this little girl had plenty of grins, she also had grit.
+At 5 years old, she was in the midst of her second cancer battle.

 Following surgery to remove as much tumor as possible at a hospital near their home, Emily was flown to St. Jude Children’s Research Hospital.
 It was where her family wanted her to be.

 “St. Jude, they’re well-known.
 They have a great reputation,” said Christy.
 “We did research on her diagnosis, and we saw that they had a protocol here, so we felt that was best for her.”

 St. Jude has led important research into the genomic changes that lead to these tumors, discoveries that may help in developing precision medicines to treat medulloblastoma.

 Emily received treatment including chemotherapy and physical and occupational therapies to regain her strength.
 Soon, said Christy, she was like a different kid — like the old Emily, worlds better than the one who had arrived at St. Jude too weak to even sit up.

 She went home cancer free, and for 18 months, she stayed cancer free.